Love IS Hell: HOW RYAN ADAMS LOST IT ALL & WHAT IT WILL TAKE FOR HIM TO GET IT BACK

 This blitzkriegbop of creeps who were publicly punished, imprisoned or professionally destroyed were from all walks of life and ranged from the worst of the worst in Bill Cosby, Harvey Weinstein, Donald Trump (somehow still unpunished), Woody Allen, Kevin Spacey, etc, to the continuous "unwanted advances" or groping and public masturbation of Bill O'Reilly, Charlie Rose, Al Franken, Louie CK etc upon etc, to the trivial public shaming of James Franco and Aziz Ansari (as if you had to date Aziz to know he's a sexual juvenile).

-Image result for harvey weinstein kevin spacey me too This was a female-driven revolution against the patriarchy of male power and their thousand years of systematic abuse, with younger generations of men more than willing to fight alongside these women in denouncing and punishing the perpetrators.
+This was a female-driven revolution against the patriarchy of male power and their thousand years of systematic abuse, with younger generations of men more than willing to fight alongside these women in denouncing and punishing the perpetrators.

 However, like all revolutions, this one has many sides: one looking for the truth, one side looking for someone to blame and another of men hoping they can bury their past sins with current tweets or posts, ready to hunt down and destroy the men who've been caught perpetrating the same mysoginy they got away with years earlier.